dsupru/PageTurner/README.md

 # But how does it work ?
 At it's core this uses MediaPipe framework for hand gesture recognition and pyautogui library to issue keystroke signals.

 Pyautogui is used to control the system and MediaPipe is used to control detection.
 When it detects a certain gesture, it calls the handler that either turns one page forward or backward.
 Pointing up - YAY, you're done with the page!
 The handler will go one page forward.
-Thumbs down - Oh no, you have to go a page back!
+Index finger up - Hold on, I need to go back!
 The handler will go one page backward.

 # Installing Dependencies
 Please run ```pip install -r requirements.txt``` to install the required version of dependencies.